Punktum-dk/rp-service-specification/README.md

 Additions and removals of IP addresses can be handled by the registrar itself, but initial setup is currently a manual process handled by DK Hostmaster.

-Please submit change requests including registrar handle information to:
+Please submit change requests including registrar handle information to via our regular support channels.

-- tech@dk-hostmaster.dk